Hiring A Wedding Coordinator

 You made it through the wedding!
 Now what?

-Generally, your wedding coordinator will know more about what happened at your event than you will, especially if you were the bride or groom because they will have all of the background knowledge as well as the frontround knowledge of what happened as well.
-Debriefing the event can be fun to relive things and see how it went from someone else's perspective.
-I'm sure you probably already have been asking your other guests, but it's fun to hear from your coordinator how it went on the back end.
+Generally, your wedding coordinator will know more about what happened at your event than you will, especially if you were the bride or groom because they will have all the background knowledge as the frontround knowledge of what happened.
+Debriefing the event can be fun to relive things and see how it went from someone else’s perspective.
+I’m sure you probably already have been asking your other guests, but it’s fun to hear from your coordinator how it went on the back end.

-So if something did not go exactly to plan, your wedding coordinator probably had to scramble to find a solution.
-It's always good to hear what went into that solution.
-What if something else is being charged to you.
-Or if it was a vendor's fault, what happened.
+if something did not go exactly to plan, your wedding coordinator probably had to scramble to find a solution.
+It’s always good to hear what went into that solution.
+What if something else is being charged to you?
+Or if it was a vendor’s fault, what happened?

-She's a good resource for you to know what happened on the back end that was also good.
-Along with that, maybe it's your wedding coordinator that went above and beyond.
-You'll probably know this on the day of the event, or maybe in the debrief meeting, you'll hear about all the things she had to deal with.
-If something was particularly challenging, it might be worthwhile to give her a cash tip.
-I wouldn't mention that during the debrief meeting, but you can give her a little something, send it in the mail as an additional thank you.
+She’s a good resource for you to know what happened on the good back end.
+Along with that, maybe it’s your wedding coordinator that went above and beyond.
+You’ll probably know this on the day of the event, or maybe in the debriefing meeting, you’ll hear about all the things she had to deal with.
+If something was challenging, it might be worthwhile to give her a cash tip.
+I wouldn’t mention that during the debrief meeting, but you can give her a little something, and send it in the mail as an additional thank you.

-I hope that, by now, that you feel like you know whether you should hire a wedding coordinator for your upcoming event or wedding.
-I hope that you feel confident about hiring a coordinator that fits your budget and wedding.
-And lastly that you know how to utilize your coordinator before, during, and after your event.
-Thank you so much for reading this article series.
-If you haven't seen them already, be sure to check out my other articles to help you DIY your upcoming event or wedding.
+I hope that, by now, you feel like you know whether you should hire a wedding coordinator for your upcoming event or wedding.
+I hope you feel confident about hiring a coordinator that fits your budget and wedding.
+And you know how to utilize your coordinator before, during, and after your event.